 The presence of the British community established in Istanbul should not be underestimated as an important channel of information for the British ambassadors.
 The vast majority of its members were glad to assist the embassy provided this did not injure their commercial affairs.
 Indeed, the relationship that existed between the British ambassadors and the British residents in Istanbul was much different from that which existed between the same parties in other countries.
 In Turkey the British residents regarded the ambassador, more immediately and directly, as a protector against the arbitrary methods of the Ottoman administration; and also as an arbitrator or judge in the conflicts which might arise among themselves.
-Turkey was the only country that Britain had the extensive judicial or magisterial rights over her citizens or people under her protection by so called Capitulations, 35 and these rights were certainly unique to the Levant establishment.
-36
+Turkey was the only country that Britain had the extensive judicial or magisterial rights over her citizens or people under her protection by so called Capitulations,36